Experts in Orthopedic Medicine

 Because Skagit Regional Health encompasses many different specialties and sub-specialties under one roof, our experts are able to consult and collaborate to provide high-quality, comprehensive orthopedic care from the more routine orthopedic conditions to the most complex, including:

 Our team includes expert board-certified and fellowship-trained orthopedic surgeons, physical therapists, sports medicine specialists and others who work together across disciplines and specialties to ensure that your orthopedic and sports medicine care services are met.

 Expert Orthopedic Care Close to Home

 We offer inpatient and outpatient services at our two hospitals, Cascade Valley Hospital and Skagit Valley Hospital.
 Both locations also house orthopedic Rehabilitation Services as well as leading-edge Sports Medicine Clinic Gyms.
-Outpatient services are also available at Arlington Orthopedics and Sports Medicine and the Riverbend Clinic.
+Outpatient services are also available at the Smokey Point and Riverbend clinics.

 Anterior Hip Replacement available at Skagit Regional Health

 Patients have a variety of options for hip replacement surgery at Skagit Regional Health where highly trained orthopedic surgeons help get patients back in action.

 With advancements in surgical procedures and hip implants, joint replacement surgery is no longer reserved only for patients over 60 years old, and is found to be successful in younger patients.
 According to the Centers for Disease Control, more than 330,000 total hip replacements are performed annually in the United States.

 The anterior hip replacement method brings several benefits: Faster recovery time, less time spent in the hospital after surgery, less potential for limping long term after surgery, and a quicker return to work and normal activities.